-'''

-ckan.logic.validators.is_positive_integer(value: Any, context: Context) \rightarrow Any Ensures that the value is an integer that is greater than zero.
+ckan.logic.validators.is\positive\integer(value: Any, context: Context) $\rightarrow$ Any Ensures that the value is an integer that is greater than zero.

-'''

-Return a boolean for value.
+ckan.logic.validators.datetime\from\timestamp\validator(value: Any, context: Context) $\rightarrow$ Any ckan.logic.validators.boolean\validator(value: Any, context: Context) → Any Return a boolean for value.
 Return value when value is a python bool type.
 Return True for strings 'true', 'yes', 't', 'y', and '1'.
-Return False in all other cases, including when value is an empty string or None ckan.logic.validators.isodate($value: Any, context: Context) \rightarrow Any$
+Return False in all other cases, including when value is an empty string or None ckan.logic.validators.package\id\does\not\exist(value: str, context: Context) $\rightarrow$ Any Ensures that the value is not used as a package's ID or name.